 Common signs of a miscarriage are as follows:

-Severe cramps on one side of the abdomen during the early stages of gestation imply that the pregnancy is tubal or ectopic.
+Severe cramps on one side of the abdomen at 6 weeks imply that the pregnancy is tubal or ectopic.
 In an ectopic pregnancy, the fertilized egg establishes at a site outside the uterus, normally in the fallopian tubes.
 Given that the ectopic pregnancies can be life threatening for the mother, they need to be treated immediately and when they are recognized.

 What About Lower Back Aches in 6 Weeks Pregnant Women?